Independent Assurance Initiative · Est. 2026

 The RIQA Assurance Framework

-A four-phase, modular methodology for third-party analytical result reconstruction across biomedical, clinical, and healthcare analytics domains.
-Every audit is pre-specified, version-controlled, and reproducible under defined conditions.
+A four-phase, modular methodology for independent analytical verification and Independent Result Reconstruction (IRR) across biomedical, clinical, and healthcare analytics domains.
+Every engagement is pre-specified, version-tracked, and independently reproducible and analytically verifiable under defined conditions.

 Four-phase pipeline